 Icahn Enterprises is reviewing today’s decision and declined immediate further comment, general counsel Keith Schaitkin said in an e-mail.

 Raynor and Icahn formed a partnership in 2001 to acquire debt securities issued by the auto-parts supplier Federal-Mogul Corp.
-(FDML), which was reorganizing in bankruptcy at the time, according to Bransten’s decision.
+(FDML:US), which was reorganizing in bankruptcy at the time, according to Bransten’s decision.
 After a dispute over the right to purchase some Federal-Mogul stock, Raynor made a securities filing in January 2010 disclosing a suit begun the same day by Raynor-affiliated Nineteen Eighty-Nine LLC seeking to impose a “constructive trust” on the shares, Bransten said.

 Icahn said the timing of the regulatory filing and suit lowered demand for the bond offering.
 He sued Raynor, R2, Nineteen Eighty-Nine and five other defendants.